 There's a city mentioned in the Underworld book called Graf-Vindak.
 The Graff Vynda-K was a one-off villain from the Doctor Who serial "The Ribos Operation".

-The newest adventure (In Hunting a Monster) contains shout outs to the Fresh Prince of Bel Air (read the background of the character Useless Sparrow) and a shout out to one of Exalted's spiritual influences, the Scarred Lands (also by White Wolf).
+The adventure In Hunting a Monster contains shout outs to The Fresh Prince of Bel-Air (read the background of the character Useless Sparrow) and a shout out to one of Exalted's spiritual influences, the Scarred Lands (also by White Wolf).